AnthonyTechnologies/python-styleguide/code_file_layout.md

 - A Future Imports section may be put immediately after Shebang Line if and only if the imported modify either docstrings or header variable assignments

-### 2.3 Module Docstring
+### 1.3 Module Docstring

 The module docstring describes the contents of the file.
-The guidelines for docstrings can be found in [Syntactic Guidelines](syntax.md) under 2.10.1 Docstrings and modules specifically, under 2.10.1 Modules.
-The guidelines here are a reiteration of what is also in [Syntactic Guidelines](syntax.md).
+The guidelines for docstrings can be found in [Docstrings](syntax/docstrings.md).
+The guidelines here are a reiteration of what is also in the Syntax topics.

 Guidelines:
 - Files should start with a docstring describing the contents and usage of the module